Skip to content

 Distribution of Strabismus Patients by Age and Surgical Approach

 The Strabismus Service at Boston Children’s Hospital offers comprehensive evaluation and treatment for children and adults with strabismus.
-In 2022, 735 total strabismus procedures were performed by this service.
+In 2023, 807 total strabismus procedures were performed at Boston Children’s Hospital, Massachusetts Eye and Ear, the University of Massachusetts, and other Harvard affiliates.
 These procedures addressed misalignments that were horizontal, vertical, and torsional in nature.
-Patients ranged from 5 months to 89 years of age and adjustable sutures were used in 65.6% of all procedures.

 Distribution of Risk Factors in Strabismus Patients